Execute Sample Model#

 --goldFile PATH

 The path to the file containing the gold results.
-If none is given, does not perform comparison.
+If you provide none, it does not perform a comparison.

 --mean MEAN